Crossing Symmetric Spinning S-matrix Bootstrap: EFT bounds: Unitarity constraints

 where $J_z=L_z + j^1_z + j^2_z$ ($L_z$ is the orbital angulam momentum, $j^i_z$ are the intrinsic spins).
 In the COM frame, therefore, \eqref{decom} can be expressed as follows (see (C.18) of \cite{spinpen}),

-The sum over $\ell$ is not unbounded and can be fixed as follows.
-Let us consider the case where the $\vec{p}$ is alligned along the $z$-axis (i.e $\theta=\phi=0$).
+The sum over $J$ is not unbounded and can be fixed as follows.
+Let us consider the case where the $\vec{p}$ is aligned along the $z$-axis (i.e $\theta=\phi=0$).
 The LHS is an eigenstate of $J_z= \lambda_1-\lambda_2$, since the orbital angular momentum is zero and the projection of intrinsic spin onto the direction of momenta now becomes the helicity itself.
-The RHS sum over $\lambda$ therefore must be therefore over only those states for which $\lambda=\lambda_1-\lambda_2$, and hence $\ell\geq |\lambda_1-\lambda_2|$.
+The RHS sum over $\lambda$ therefore must be therefore over only those states for which $\lambda=\lambda_1-\lambda_2$, and hence $J\geq |\lambda_1-\lambda_2|$.

 We can now apply the rotation matrix on both sides to bring it to the form \eqref{pcom}.
-Note that the rotation matrix does not change the casimir $J^2$ (and hence the $\ell$ sum).
+Note that the rotation matrix does not change the Casimir $J^2$ (and hence the $J$ sum).

-To summarise, the additional symmetry due to identical nature of 2 particle states decides even or odd spins (or both) appear in the partial wave expansion.
-The cut off for the spin is decided by the helicities of the constituent states.
+To summarise, the additional symmetry due to the identical nature of 2 particle states decides even or odd spins (or both) appear in the partial wave expansion.
+The cut-off for the spin is decided by the helicities of the constituent states.

 Corresponding to the incoming and the outgoing states, therefore, we can write down a basis of irreducible 2 particle states for each spin $l$ that appears in the decomposition \eqref{decom}.
 Generically they are denoted as,